Graybody factors and absorption cross-sections of non-exchange black holes in Instein-coupled scalar fields: Introduction

 Despite its utility, the WKB approximation is not applicable universally.
-Its validity, for example, can break down in theories incorporating higher-order curvature corrections \cite{aoki2020consistent,konoplya2017eikonal}.
-To systematically test the validity of this correspondence, numerical verification within specific black hole models is required.
-In this work, we employ the sixth-order WKB approximation method \cite{iyer1987black,konoplya2003quasinormal,schutz1985black} to enhance the precision of our calculations.
-Previous studies indicate that computing quasinormal modes in non-commutative spacetime using the WKB method introduces certain errors \cite{das2019quasinormal,yan2021quasinormal}.
-However, for small values of the non-commutative parameter $\theta$ or the coupling parameter $\eta$, the accuracy remains acceptable \cite{yan2021quasinormal}.
-Furthermore, studies have identified scenarios where WKB-based methods prove to be inapplicable \cite{konoplya2019higher}.
-As the correspondence is not directly applicable in the specific context of our investigation, we will only briefly mention the relevant results without a detailed analysis.
+Its validity, for example, can break down in theories incorporating higher-order curvature corrections \cite{aoki2020consistent,konoplya2017eikonal}. {Rather than testing the existence of the correspondence itself, which is already well understood in the eikonal regime, the goal of this work is to investigate how it is affected by non-commutativity and non-minimal scalar coupling.
+In this work, we employ the sixth-order WKB approximation \cite{iyer1987black,konoplya2003quasinormal,schutz1985black} as a semi-analytical framework to evaluate quasinormal modes and, through the established correspondence, infer the grey-body factors and absorption cross sections. }Previous studies indicate that computing quasinormal modes in non-commutative spacetime using the WKB method introduces certain errors \cite{das2019quasinormal,yan2021quasinormal}.
+However, for small values of the non-commutative parameter $\theta_{NC}$ or the coupling parameter $\eta$, the accuracy remains acceptable \cite{yan2021quasinormal,zhou_non-minimal_2013,lin_dynamical_2011}.
+Furthermore, studies have identified scenarios where WKB-based methods prove to be inapplicable \cite{konoplya2019higher}. {We therefore interpret the agreement with first-order WKB results in the large-$\ell$ regime as a consistency check of the correspondence rather than an independent verification.}

 This study investigates the properties of black holes in non-commutative spacetime.
 Specifically, we calculate the grey-body factors and absorption cross-sections for scalar fields non-minimally coupled to the Einstein tensor.
-We systematically examine how key parameters—namely, the non-commutative parameter $\theta$ and the coupling constant $\eta$—affect these scattering observables.
+We systematically examine how key parameters—namely, the non-commutative parameter $\theta_{NC}$ and the coupling constant $\eta$—affect these scattering observables.
 Our objective is to clarify the unique wave-propagation characteristics of these black holes, which incorporate quantum-gravity corrections.